 Once Joe came back to the family business, he dedicated himself to keeping their legacy of traditional cheesemaking alive.

-Making old-fashioned Brick – and strong, washed-rind cheese invented in Wisconsin around 1877 – is a big part of that.
+Making old-fashioned Brick – a strong, washed-rind cheese invented in Wisconsin around 1877 – is a big part of that.

 “Our product is so authentic that we're still using the bricks my grandfather used,” he says of the well-worn bricks that press whey out of each block and give the strong, earthy cheese its name.

 Widmer’s is one of the only remaining factories to make Brick the old way.
 You can even step off the street into their cozy cheese shop and watch Joe and his team crafting blocks by hand just feet away – no glass windows or TV screens.
 It’s all happening in the same room.

 “You know, we're pretty adamant on sticking to tradition,” Joe says.
 “You'd say, why would anybody stick to that?
 We always say, 'What do you want – grandma’s donuts or Dunkin Donuts?'”

 Joe’s commitment to his craft runs deep.
 He’s even Master certified in brick, to go along with Master Cheesemaker certifications in Colby and cheddar.

 “I already had a degree in food science and I grew up making cheese, but it was well worth it,” says Joe.
 “You go back and have even more of the chemistry, microbiology, artisan courses – just everything you need to know about cheese.”

 And in Joe’s humble opinion, there are few better places to learn about cheese than Wisconsin.